Council takes an active interest in the changing climate and seeks ways to work with the community to best adapt to changing climate impacts.

 - Living contentment and wellbeing

-National: The National Climate Change Authority provides independent, expert advice to the Australian Government on climate change policy.
+National: The National Climate Change Authority offers expert, independent advice on climate change policy to the Australian Government.

 State Government: The Tasmanian Climate Change Office leads the State Government’s response to the challenges and opportunities of a changing climate.